 For consistency, all of the tires were tested on a wheelset with a 30mm internal rim width.
-During testing, we used both the Race Face Arc 30 and DT Swiss E1900 Spline 30 as our test wheelsets.
-Although not the widest rims available, we feel this size offers many of the performance benefits of wide rims without being so wide (35-40mm) that only a very small percentage of early-adopters can relate.
+Although not the widest rims available, we feel this size is most representative of the current trends and is the most commonly used width.
 For the uninitiated, you might be skeptical and think wide rims are just another way for the mountain bike industry to soak you for another thousand bucks and make your current wheelset obsolete, but they have their advantages.

 The majority of our testing involved simply riding the tires as we normally would while going out of our way to take note of each model's performance characteristics.
 On each ride, we strove to find the full spectrum of trail conditions, firm, loose, loose over hard, slab rock, chunky rock, and everything else you can think of.

-While we were out riding we pedaled, and quite a bit.
+While we were out riding, we pedaled, and quite a bit.
 Our normal test loops were basically our standard local trail rides, and those involve a fair bit of climbing.
-This gave us the opportunity to focus on each tire's pedal traction.
+This allowed us to focus on each tire's pedal traction.
 This included climbing traction on all types of conditions and trail types, but also general non-braking traction as the tire rolled over various surfaces.
 Does this tire grip or slip, and why?

 Rolling Resistance Tests